Family Medicine Residency Faculty

 CCRMC residency program has over 50 faculty members that are directly involved with resident teaching.
-The faculty shown below are members of the Faculty Leadership Group, a diverse committee of teachers representing many disciplines throughout the residency program whose job is to assist the Residency Director in designing an ideal teaching curriculum.
+The faculty shown below are a selection of the eclectic group of teachers representing many disciplines throughout the residency program.

 Program faculty are full-time employees of Contra Costa County.
-Our "staff model" allows maximal teaching, avoids conflicts observed in programs where faculty salaries are largely derived from patient care revenues.
+Our staff model of hiring allows maximal teaching and avoids conflicts observed when faculty salaries are largely derived from patient care revenues.

-- Each service has "registrars" - most are family physicians with additional training and experience such that they function as another specialist, whether OB, pediatrics, or surgery.
+- Each service has "registrars" - most are Family Physicians with additional training and experience such that they function as another specialist, whether OB, pediatrics, intensive care or surgery.

 - Registrar system allows for teaching always through the eyes of a family physician.